tzk223x/twitter-bot/README.md

 - Python 3: language used to write the application
 - [Tweepy](https://www.tweepy.org/): library to access the Twitter API
 - [Discord.py](https://discordpy.readthedocs.io/en/stable/): library to access the Discord API
+- [Docker](https://docs.docker.com/): technology used to containerize application
 - [Terraform](https://www.terraform.io/docs): tool to define and manage infrastructure
-- [Terraform Cloud](https://www.terraform.io/cloud-docs): tool used as an environment to run terraform actions
+- [Terraform Cloud](https://www.terraform.io/cloud-docs): tool used as an environment to run Terraform actions
-- Amazon Web Services: platform on which to host the application
+- [Amazon Web Services](https://aws.amazon.com/): platform on which to host the application

 ## Local Development